Interview

 4. How has Coronavirus affected you?

 Most companies can generate profits during a boom stage, but very few can sustain them in a recession.
-The simultaneous flexibility and stability of the KAIZEN™ approach helps companies survive during the most challenging stages of economic cycles and thrive during troubled periods.
+The simultaneous flexibility and stability of the KAIZEN™ approach help companies survive during the most challenging stages of economic cycles and thrive during troubled periods.

 5. What will be the new challenges for Kaizen Institute?

-Over the last decades, Kaizen Institute has positioned itself as a global benchmark in Operational Excellence, our present and future challenge is to follow this same path in the Growth areas.
-This means applying KAIZEN™ to the innovation and product development processes, to the marketing and sales processes, all the way to the improvement of the strategy formulation and execution process.
+Over the last decades, Kaizen Institute has positioned itself as a global benchmark in Operational Excellence; our present and future challenge is to follow this same path in the Growth areas.
+This means applying KAIZEN™ to the innovation and product development processes, the marketing and sales processes, all the way to the improvement of the strategy formulation and execution process.

 We know that to achieve the results we are aiming for, it is necessary to start with a clear strategy visible to senior management, and this is what we have been doing.